Therapy Shoppe Review: Best Tools For Counselors

 What Is Therapy Shoppe?

-Therapy Shoppe is a counseling and therapy resource store that offers printable worksheets, therapeutic games, emotion tools, play therapy resources, and hands-on materials for counselors, therapists, social workers, and school professionals.
-Its catalog leans heavily toward child, adolescent, and family work, but many products can also be adapted for teens and adults.
+Therapy Shoppe is a counseling and therapy resource store that offers printable worksheets, therapeutic games, emotional literacy tools, play therapy materials, and hands-on resources for counselors, therapists, school professionals, and social workers.
+Its catalog leans heavily toward child, adolescent, and family work, though some products are flexible enough for teens, adults, and psychoeducational group settings.

 Who Therapy Shoppe Is Best For

-You may find the catalog especially helpful if your caseload includes:
+You may get the most value from Therapy Shoppe if your caseload includes:

 • Children who struggle to identify or label emotions

-• Teens who benefit from structured CBT or DBT worksheets
+• Teens who benefit from structured CBT or DBT-style support

-• Clients who engage better with visual or tactile interventions
+• Clients who respond better to visual or tactile interventions

-• School-based populations where time and preparation are limited
+• School-based populations where preparation time is limited

 Core Product Categories